Making Gifts to Minors

 Finally, the Illinois UTMA makes clear that no do documentation is necessary to convey real property upon termination of the custodianship.Conclusion

 Custodianship under the Illinois UTMA are easy to use and offer many advantages.
 For instance, a donor can easily transfer property to a minor, but the minor will have a difficult time reconveying this same property during his or her minority because of the minor’s legal disability.
 Often, a court will have to issue an order before a minor’s interest in real estate can be sold.
 If a minor’s property is conveyed instead to a custodian, such problems can be avoided.

 In addition to limiting or eliminating court costs, the administration of custodianships will remain private unless an accounting suit is brought.
 Given these advantages, custodianships under the Illinois UTMA should become the preferred way of holding and transferring property for minors.

-The law firm of Bellas & Wachowski has the experience and expertise to assist you in all of your estate planning and tax avoidance questions.
+The law firm of Bellas & Wachowski Attorneys at Law has the experience and expertise to assist you in all of your estate planning and tax avoidance questions.
 Contact us regarding your questions and estate planning needs.